MicrosoftDocs/MIMDocs/MIMDocs/working-with-identity-manager-hybrid-reporting.md

 #ROBOTS:
 #audience:
 #ms.devlang:
-ms.reviewer: mwahl
 ms.suite: ems
 #ms.tgt_pltfrm:
 #ms.custom:

 ---

-# Work with hybrid reporting in Identity Manager Public Preview refresh
+# Work with hybrid reporting in Identity Manager

 This article discusses how to combine on-premises and cloud data into hybrid reports in Azure, and how to manage and view these reports.